pyquil.noise module

 Return type:

-static unpack_kraus_matrix(m: List[Any] | ndarray) ndarray[source]
+static unpack_kraus_matrix(m: list[Any] | ndarray) ndarray[source]

-Helper to optionally unpack a JSON compatible representation of a complex Kraus matrix.
+Unpack a JSON compatible representation of a complex Kraus matrix.

 Parameters: